 - Reference the Checkbox Variable in your App where necessary.

 Following the same example for the “CompanyEmail” environment value, TXT11 (output JS variable generated from the JS Block) can now be referenced in your App.
 See screenshot below.

 What your users will see:

-Note: If the environment variables values are hidden,”*****” will be displayed when referenced.
+Note: If the hidden environment variables values are referenced using a JS snippet, the value will be displayed.